mardiros/mardiros.github.io/README.md

 It also use subenv in order to inject secrets or any other settings replaced on the fly while reading the configuration.
 It let maximum of flexibility and keep the loaded python object as a single point of truth for the configuration.

+## Rust libraries en tools

+### Rustaman

+[rustaman](https://github.com/mardiros/rustaman/) is a HTTP client template makes for day to day query.

+It's like a postman but not designed as a clickodrome.
+HTTP query templatized with mustache.

+### Cabot

+[cabot](https://github.com/mardiros/cabot/) is a HTTP CLI client like curl, but it is also a library, like reqwest.

+### Bearer

+[bearer](https://github.com/mardiros/bearer/) is a oauth2 authorization token made for CLI.